RIPE-NCC/ripe-database-documentation/docs/03.RIPE-Database-Structure/05-The-Attributes-in-Database-Objects.md

 # The Attributes in Database Objects

 All objects in the RIPE Database have the same structure.
-They contain a set of ‘attribute-value' pairs in plain text.
-These ‘attribute-value' pairs can take different forms.
-Attributes are sometimes referred to as ‘keys'.
+They contain a set of 'attribute-value' pairs in plain text.
+These 'attribute-value' pairs can take different forms.
+Attributes are sometimes referred to as 'keys'.

 All the database content is currently in Latin-1 encoding.
 Any characters not in Latin-1 are automatically converted to Latin-1.
 Any characters without an equivalent in Latin-1 are substituted with a question mark character.
 One exception is that IDN domain names in email address attributes are automatically converted to Punycode.